-- Limited Personal Liability – This is the key advantage for LLC owners (also known as members).
-An LLC is legally separate from its owners, so it’s responsible for its own debts and obligations.
+This is the key advantage for LLC owners (also known as members).
+An LLC is legally separate from its owners and responsible for its debts and obligations.
 This means that, although you can lose any investment you’ve made in your company, your personal assets are protected if the business gets into legal trouble.

-- Tax Advantages of an LLC – The biggest benefit of an LLC is arguably its tax structure.
-There’s no specific federal tax classification attached to an LLC, but it can use the tax status of a sole proprietorship, a partnership, an S-corporation, or a C-corporation.
-This flexibility allows you to mitigate the amount of taxes you need to pay annually.
+The biggest benefit of an LLC is arguably its tax structure.
+No specific federal tax classification is attached to an LLC, but it can use the tax status of a sole proprietorship, a partnership, an S-corporation, or a C-corporation.
+This flexibility allows you to mitigate the taxes you must pay annually.

-- Ownership Flexibility – Another advantage of an LLC is the flexibility it offers.
+Another advantage of an LLC is the flexibility it offers.
 With an LLC, taxes can pass through the business and be paid on the owner’s personal tax return instead.
-An LLC is not obliged to have any specific number or type of shareholders either.
+An LLC is not obligated to have any specific number or type of members either.

-- Management Freedom – With an LLC, you’re not required to have a board of directors or annual shareholder meetings.
-No formal structure is needed, and owners have more flexibility in the way they run their business and make decisions.
+With an LLC, you’re not required to have a board of directors or annual shareholder meetings, like a corporation.
+No formal structure is needed, and owners have more flexibility in the way they run their businesses and make decisions.

-- Profit Distribution Options – LLCs have great freedom in how they distribute profit to their owners.
+LLCs have great freedom in how they distribute profit to their owners.
 You don’t have to distribute profit equally, nor do you have to distribute it according to the ownership share of each member.
-For example, if three members own an LLC equally, they can still agree that one party should receive a higher percentage of the profit, since that person invested more during the initial formation of the business.
+For example, if three members own an LLC equally, they can still agree that one party should receive a higher percentage of the profit if, for instance, that person invested more during the initial formation of the business.

 Disadvantages of an LLC

 There are also drawbacks to setting up an LLC.
 Disadvantages of an LLC include the following: